toirl/cointrader/docs/usage.rst

 Usage
 =====
-The cointrader application is CLI application and provides some basic commands which are hopefully usefull for your daily trading activity.
+The cointrader application is CLI application and provides some basic commands which are hopefully useful for your daily trading activity.

 To get general help to the application please use the help flag::